 PowerPivot is not new to excel users.
-You can develop a lot of fancy reports using this tool from excel without taking any help from IT people actually.
-Moreover, KPI is a new addition to PowerPivot which allows you to check the performance in a jiffy though you have millions of rows.
+You can develop many fancy reports using this tool from excel without taking any help from IT people.
+Moreover, KPI is a new addition to PowerPivot, which allows you to check the performance in a jiffy though you have millions of rows.
 We will see in this example how to create a simple KPI using PowerPivot.

 First thing first, you have to enable Power Pivot in your excel.

 Step 1: Open an Excel file.
 Click on the File tab on the uppermost ribbon.
 Go to Options.